As a community owner and/or operator, we welcome your support and

 manager accreditation program, which is designed to train today’s

 covering key topics in conjunction with the Manufactured Home

 owners, park managers and staff concentrated knowledge

-needed to effectively manage community operations limit
+needed to effectively manage community operations and limit

-liabilty.
-WMA’s industry experts give managers intensive training
+liability.
+WMA’s industry experts give managers intensive

-HCD inspections, discrimination, mediation, disaster planning,
+standards, HCD inspections, discrimination, mediation, disaster

-and a full range of other subjects.
+planning, and a full range of other subjects.